ballerina-platform/module-ballerinax-ai.agent/ballerina/Module.md

 * Create an [OpenAI account](https://beta.openai.com/signup/).
 * Obtain an API key by following [these instructions](https://platform.openai.com/docs/api-reference/authentication).

-Alternatively, it is possible to use Azure OpenAI account by completing the following steps.
+Alternatively, it is possible to use an Azure OpenAI account by completing the following steps.

 - Create an [Azure](https://azure.microsoft.com/en-us/features/azure-portal/) account.
 - Create an [Azure OpenAI resource](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource).
 - Obtain the tokens.
-Refer to [Azure OpenAI Authentication](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/reference#authentication) guide to learn how to generate and use tokens.
+Refer to the [Azure OpenAI Authentication](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/reference#authentication) guide to learn how to generate and use tokens.

 ## Tool